mxfng/dotfiles/README.md

 ### `sshx`

 Run to configure SSH authorization.
-Paired with the included SSH `config` file, `sshx` manages four different accounts: GitHub for personal and work, and GitLab for personal and work.
-The script will prompt the user to enter account information and instruct them on how to add SSH keys to the supported services, GitHub and GitLab.
+Paired with the included SSH `config` file, `sshx` manages four different accounts:

 - github-personal
 - github-work
 - gitlab-personal
 - gitlab-work

+The script will prompt the user to enter account information and instruct them on how to add SSH keys to the supported services, GitHub and GitLab.
+URLs may become outdated over time.

 #### Setting Remote on Repo
 ```